Best Omega-3 Fish Oil Supplements in 2026: Purity-Tested Picks for Inflammation and Brain Health

 9. Nutricost Omega-3 Triple Strength — Best Value

-Nutricost doesn't carry the prestigious IFOS or NSF certifications that top-tier brands display, and they don't emphasize sustainability sourcing the way premium competitors do.
-But for pure value—verified quality at the lowest possible price—they deliver.
-If cost is the primary barrier to consistent omega-3 supplementation, Nutricost removes that obstacle.
+Every Nutricost product undergoes independent testing for purity and potency, and the minimalist formula keeps unknowns low.
+The softgels are reasonably sized and don't carry the strong fishy odor that signals oxidation.
+Nutricost doesn't carry IFOS or NSF certification, and they don't emphasize sustainability sourcing the way premium competitors do.
+But for verified quality at the lowest possible price per gram of omega-3s, they deliver.
+If cost is the primary barrier to consistent supplementation, Nutricost removes it.

 Buy Now On Amazon